A Beatboxing String Trio Comes to Lebanon

 Infinitus is a critically acclaimed beatboxing string trio known for their unique sound and upbeat performance style.
 With a repertoire featuring classical standards and original jazz/hip-hop arrangements and compositions, Infinitus is quickly becoming one of North America’s premiere chamber groups.

 UVMC will host Infinitus for an educational residency and co-present a school matinee and evening performance in partnership with the Lebanon Opera House (LOH).
 Working with UVMC’s Advanced Performance String Ensemble (APSE), Infinitus will teach their unique performance style and repertoire to Upper Valley students, who will have the chance to perform onstage alongside the visiting artists.
-The residency will also feature school performances, a teacher workshop, and a Hip Hop workshop open to the public.
+The residency will also feature school performances at Windsor School and Mascoma Valley Regional High School, a teacher workshop, and a Hip Hop workshop open to the public.